dashingsoft/pyarmor/README.md

 ## IMPORTANT NOTE

-A few features may not work once PyArmor 8.0.1 is released:
+A few features may not work once Pyarmor 8.0.1 is released:

-* SPP mode doesn't work for PyArmor prior to 8.0.1
+* SPP mode doesn't work for Pyarmor prior to 8.0.1

-  In order to use SPP mode, it's necessary to upgrade PyArmor to 8.0+
+  In order to use SPP mode, it's necessary to upgrade Pyarmor to 8.0+

 * Querying registration information by "pyarmor register" (no arguments) doesn't work in future, it always return error even there is a valid